 Cassia and cinnamon are related and share many of the same benefits, although cinnamon is better known here in Europe.
 Cassia is mainly produced in China and can be toxic, so if you are interested in this oil make sure it is unadulterated and use with caution.
 Read more about the benefits of cassia oil

 Frankincense has become a fashion essential oil.
-We all love it and talk about it, but Myrrh, along side of the Arabic gum was used in ancient Egypt embalming process.
+We all love it and talk about it, but Myrrh, along side of the Arabic gum was used in ancient skincare by Egyptians for the embalming process.
 Myrrh was highly valued and used in fragrances.
 It is still well known for its benefits for ageing skin, but also has psychological benefits being grounding and calming to the mind.
 Use in body products for its astringent properties, add to your skin and haircare oils and treatment products for its anti ageing benefits.
 Myrrh is also often used in mouth washes for its antiviral and anti-inflammatory properties.
 Check out this article for more information about myrrh.

-Tree oils such as juniper, pine and cedrawood were used for their antibacterial properties and especially cedarwood is known to be durable and insect repellent.
+Tree oils such as juniper, pine and cedrawood were used in ancient skincare because of their antibacterial properties and especially cedarwood is known to be durable and insect repellent.
 Both leaves and berries of the Juniper were used and it is still well known for its benefits for fluid retention and cellulite treatment.
 All of these tree essential oils are widely available and are fabulous for body and -face skincare products.
 They are also considered safe and also work well for aches and pains and for tired body.
 Add to your shower gels, lotions and oils for some tree power from the nature.

 Beeswax was used on its own or mixed with other materials in the embalming.
 It was also used for the linen wrappings.
 It is still commonly used today and works well in body balms and butters as a binder.
 Make your simple treatment balms with base oil, beeswax and essential oils.
 You can find the instructions on my Anuuk Aromatic aromatherapy website